ToxicFrog/vstruct/README.md

 Lua 5.0 is not supported, as vstruct makes heavy use of features introduced in 5.1.

-Lua 5.3 has not been tested but is expected to break at least some features due to changes in number handling and in the math library.

 LuaJIT 2.0b7 has a bug in the code generator that affects vstruct.
 This is fixed in 2.0b9.
 If you need to run vstruct in 2.0b7, you will need to disable JIT compilation for the `m.read` function:

     jit.off(require("vstruct.io.m").read, true)